GlobalClimateForum/DIVACoast.jl/README.md

 include('<path_to_library_repository>/DIVACoast.jl')
 using .DIVACoast
 ```
-4. Dependencies
-Inlcuding the `DIVACoast.jl` script will activate the DIVACoast project environment and install all required packages.
+4. Inlcuding the `DIVACoast.jl` script will activate the DIVACoast project environment and install all required packages.